Skip to content

 Verify

-1. > /scan — confirms files / chunks counts and top topics.
+1. > /index — confirms files / chunks counts and top topics.

 2. > /search-docs "<known phrase>" — confirms retrieval works for a phrase you definitely indexed.